shivangg/algorythms/queues/README.md

 Randomized Queue APIs leads to simple elegant client code.

 Concept reinforced that we should strive to create good API implementaion because it leads to elegant client code.

+** Iterator does NOT change the data structure in any way.